Find Grad Schools

 181 Yearly Graduations

 University of Utah is the 8th most popular school in the nation for students seeking a master's degree in information science.
 Each year, around 33,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $8,175 per year, while in-state graduate students, on average, pay $7,353 per year.
-During the most recent year for which we have data, 181 people received their master's degree in information science from U of U. Of these students, 46% were women and 16% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 181 people received their master's degree in information science from U of U. About 32% of this group were women, and 25% were students from an underrepresented racial-ethnic group.

 166 Yearly Graduations